ChristofSchwarz/QlikScripts/README.md

  * Then create a new "Web File" connection type in Qlik Sense and paste the url
  ![alttext](https://github.com/ChristofSchwarz/pics/raw/master/webfileconn.png "screenshot")

+ * Check the name of the new data connection (in my case "syncSomeSelections (qse-csw_admincsw) and write the follwing line, which then will include the code live from Github.
 ```
 $(must_include=[lib://syncSomeSelections (qse-csw_admincsw)]);
 ```